EPCIS: History

 In 2001, the MIT Auto-ID Center published a paper proposing the Physical markup language (PML), intended as "a common 'language' for describing physical objects, processes and environments".
 PML was one of four components of an "intelligent infrastructure" envisioned by the Auto-ID Center, the other three components being RFID tags, the Electronic Product Code, and the Object Naming Service.
 As the work of the MIT Auto-ID Center was taken up by EPCglobal in 2004, the PML concept was renamed Electronic Product Code Information Services (EPCIS), and efforts began to create a global standard.
 In 2005, the first version of the EPCglobal Architecture Framework was published, which introduced EPCIS as a standard under development and showed how it related to other components of an envisioned architecture for RFID-based tracking of physical objects within supply chains.

 EPCIS 1.0 was first ratified in April 2007.
 A companion standard, the EPC Core Business Vocabulary 1.0, was ratified by EPCglobal in October, 2010.
 Despite the RFID-oriented origins of EPCIS, it came to be used in applications that used bar codes exclusively or bar codes in combination with RFID tags.

 EPCIS 1.1 and CBV 1.1 were ratified in May 2014.
 New features in EPCIS 1.1 include support for class-level identification (needed especially in bar code applications), a new event type to describe processes where inputs are transformed into outputs, and additional event data to describe business transfers and instance- or lot-level master data.

 EPCIS 1.2 and CBV 1.2 were ratified in September 2016.
 New features include a mechanism to declare a previous event as being erroneous, and a mechanism for including master data into the EPCIS document header.

+GS1 EPCIS Rx Conformance tests are administered by their testing partner Drummond Group, LLC.